kateetak/forge-bulk-issue-ops/README.md

 * KNOWN-2: The `REMOVE` option is not supported when bulk editing labels.
 * KNOWN-3: Labels can not be created within the bulk edit form.
 * KNOWN-4: Bulk comment editing only supports plain text where each new line is represented as a new paragraph.
-* KNOWN-5: Not all fields types are supported since each type of field requires custom UI to edit it.
+* KNOWN-5: In relation to bulk field editing, not all fields types are supported since each type of field requires custom UI to edit it.
 * KNOWN-6: Rich text fields in bulk move operations only supports plain text where each new line is represented as a new paragraph.
 * KNOWN-7: Bulk move operations only allow values to be specified for required custom fields.
 * KNOWN-8: Only a limited set of field types are supported for default values in bulk move operations.